The Vitality Roses are set to begin their test series against South Africa at the Bellville Velodrome in Cape Town this weekend.

 Following the series, the Vitality Roses will turn their attention to the Vitality Netball Nations Cup in Nottingham, Birmingham and London in January 2020.

-They will once again face the SPAR Proteas as well as Jamaica and New Zealand in front of their home supporters during the upcoming series.
+They will once again face the SPAR Proteas as well as Jamaica and New Zealand in front of their home supporters.
+The competition once again provides an opportunity to challenge the best teams on the planet.

 “What better place to be in terms of getting a real challenge before we come up against the current world champions in New Zealand, who we know are going to bring a strong squad as will South Africa and Jamaica.
 It’s a really great period for us,” said Thirlby.

 “One of the things that I’m trying to help this group with is helping them to win when it matters most.
-Whilst we throw forward to Birmingham in 2021 and more so Cape Town in three years, there will be periods in each of our cycles that we need to win when it matters most.
-I’m really looking forward to the Vitality Netball Nations Cup and hopefully we can get into that final.”
+Whilst we throw forward to Birmingham 2021 and more so Cape Town in three years time, there will be periods in each of our cycles that we need to win when it matters most.
+I’m really looking forward to VNNC and hopefully we can get into that final.”

-The Vitality Roses will be in action in South Africa on the following dates:
+The Vitality Roses will in action in South Africa on the following dates:

 You can watch the excitement unfold live on Sky Sports and keep up to date with all the news from the series via the England Netball Twitter account.